John J. Broadmeadow

 John J. Broadmeadow (born 1961) is a retired lieutenant general in the United States Marine Corps, who served as Director of the Marine Corps Staff (DMCS) and was replaced by major general Gregg P. Olson in 2020.
 He previously served as the Deputy Commander of United States Transportation Command.
-Broadmeadow was commissioned upon graduating from Norwich University in 1983.
+Broadmeadow was commissioned upon graduating from Norwich University in 1983, and served as a member of the university's board of trustees before assuming office as the university's 25th president in 2024, and, officially inaugurated on Thursday, April 24th, 2025.